 BMW 2 Series Active Tourer MPV - Practicality & boot space

-The BMW 2 Series Active Tourer is less practical than some other MPVs
+No seven-seat option, but 2 Series Active Tourer is reasonably practical

 BMW 2 Series Active Tourer interior space & storage